Dubai to Musandam Peninsula Road Trip – Driving Arabia’s Norway

 On the way you can recline on cushions and Persian carpets and savour the views or you can dive over the side to snorkel and swim in the cobalt sea with dolphins.

-If you prefer not to drive yourself, or you don’t have a few days to spare, you can always visit this magic part of the Arabian peninsula via the same route on a tour to Khasab with a full day dhow cruise through the majestic fjords or you can do a tour via Dibba in the UAE with full day cruise on a dhow.
+If you prefer not to drive yourself, or you don’t have a few days to spare, you can always visit this magic part of the Arabian peninsula via the same route on a tour that includes a full day Musandam Khasab dhow cruise through the majestic fjords or you can do a tour via Dibba in the UAE with full day cruise on a dhow.